FATE ONE: A Prophecy

 “I HAVE HEARD ENOUGH FROM YOU!”

 Her rage taken her completely, she swiftly swung her left hand out to her side.
 A trail of light followed thereafter, fading to show a thin blade wielded within the acting hand.
 Its pristine and prismatic steel shone in the light as it held steadily at the end of the abrupt swing.
-The iridescent ribbon rang with a high frequency until both faded after a few tense seconds.
-The right-hand side of the indigo stole draped around the man’s robe drifted softly to the marbled tile, severed by the swipe as it flailed up from his theatrics a moment before—Followed shortly thereafter by the white-sleeved hand falling upon it, a sickening plop cast as both hit the floor.
+The iridescent ribbon rang with high frequency until both faded after a few tense seconds.
+The right-hand side of the indigo stole draped around the man’s robe drifted softly to the marbled tile, severed by the swipe as it flailed up from his theatrics a moment before—followed shortly thereafter by the white-sleeved hand falling upon it, a sickening plop cast as both hit the floor.

 He dropped to his knees as he began to wince in immense pain.
 Though scream he did not.